FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 $
   integral_(-infinity)^(+infinity) delta(t) dif t = 1
 $
-It is a generalized function that appears only of an integral.
+It is a generalized function that appears only under an integral.
 It is often defined as the limit of a sequence of functions, #eg a sequence of Gaussian distributions centered at the origin with variance tending to zero.

 === Properties